99Kalana/Book-Club-Library-Management-Frontend/README.md

 yarn install

 Create a .env file:
-Create a file named .env in the root of your frontend project and add the following environment variable.
-This should point to your backend API.
+Create a file named .env in the root of your backend project.
+This file will store your environment variables.
+Copy the content below and replace the placeholder values with your actual configuration.

-VITE_API_BASE_URL="http://localhost:3000/api" # Ensure this matches your backend's PORT
+DB_URL="mongodb+srv://<your-username>:<your-password>@cluster0.afo8lnx.mongodb.net/book-club-library-management-mongodb"
+PORT=3000
+CLIENT_ORIGIN="http://localhost:5173" # URL of your frontend application ACCESS_TOKEN_SECRET="your_strong_access_token_secret_key"
+REFRESH_TOKEN_SECRET="your_strong_refresh_token_secret_key"
+NODE_ENV=development # or production

+# Email Configuration for Nodemailer (e.g., Gmail SMTP)
+EMAIL_HOST=smtp.gmail.com
+EMAIL_PORT=587
+EMAIL_USER=your_gmail_email@gmail.com
+EMAIL_PASS=your_gmail_app_password # Use an App Password if 2FA is enabled (e.g., "effx inqc nnuo fldf") EMAIL_FROM_NAME="Book Club Library"

+DB_URL: Your MongoDB connection string.
+For MongoDB Atlas, you can find this in your cluster's "Connect" section.

+ACCESS_TOKEN_SECRET & REFRESH_TOKEN_SECRET: Generate strong, random strings for these.
+You can use a tool like node -e "console.log(require('crypto').randomBytes(32).toString('hex'))" in your terminal.

+EMAIL_USER & EMAIL_PASS: Your Gmail credentials.
+If you have 2-Factor Authentication enabled on your Gmail account, you will need to generate an App Password instead of using your regular Gmail password.

-Run the development server:
+Run the server:

-npm run dev
+npm start
 # OR
-yarn dev
+yarn start

-The application will typically open in your browser at http://localhost:5173 (or another port if 5173 is in use).
+The server will start on the specified PORT (default: 3000).
+You should see a message like Server running on http://localhost:3000.

 📂 Project Structure
 .
-├── public/                 # Public assets
 ├── src/
-│   ├── assets/             # Static assets (e.g., images, fonts)
-│   ├── components/         # Reusable UI components
+│   ├── config/             # ⚙️ Database connection setup
-│   │   ├── Layout.tsx
-│   │   └── ...
+│   │   └── db.ts
-│   ├── context/            # React Context for global state (e.g., AuthContext)
+│   ├── controllers/        # 🎛️ Logic for handling API requests (CRUD operations, auth)
-│   │   ├── AuthContext.ts
-│   │   └── AuthProvider.tsx
-│   ├── pages/              # Application pages/views
-│   │   ├── AdminRoutes.tsx
+│   │   ├── audit.controller.ts
-│   │   ├── Auth/           # Authentication related pages
+│   │   ├── auth.controller.ts
-│   │   │   ├── ForgotPasswordPage.tsx
+│   │   ├── book.controller.ts
-│   │   │   ├── LoginPage.tsx
+│   │   ├── lending.controller.ts
-│   │   │   ├── ResetPasswordPage.tsx
+│   │   ├── notification.controller.ts
-│   │   │   └── SignupPage.tsx
+│   │   └── reader.controller.ts
-│   │   ├── DashboardPage.tsx
+│   ├── errors/             # 🚨 Custom API error classes for consistent error responses
-│   │   ├── BooksPage.tsx
+│   │   └── ApiError.ts
+│   ├── middlewares/        # 🛡️ Express middleware (e.g., authentication, error handling)
-│   │   ├── ReadersPage.tsx
+│   │   └── authenticateToken.ts
+│   ├── models/             # 📊 Mongoose schemas and models defining data structures
-│   │   ├── LendingPage.tsx
+│   │   ├── AuditLog.ts
-│   │   ├── OverduePage.tsx
+│   │   ├── Book.ts
-│   │   ├── NotificationsPage.tsx
+│   │   ├── Lending.ts
-│   │   ├── AuditLogPage.tsx
+│   │   ├── Notification.ts
-│   │   └── ProfilePage.tsx
-│   ├── services/           # API service calls (e.g., authService.ts, apiClient.ts)
-│   │   ├── apiClient.ts
+│   │   ├── Reader.ts
-│   │   └── authService.ts
-│   ├── types/              # TypeScript type definitions
 │   │   └── User.ts
-│   ├── App.tsx             # Main React component
+│   ├── routes/             # 🛣️ API route definitions and endpoint mapping
+│   │   ├── audit.routes.ts
+│   │   ├── auth.routes.ts
+│   │   ├── book.routes.ts
+│   │   ├── lending.routes.ts
-│   ├── main.tsx            # Entry point for React application
+│   │   ├── notification.routes.ts
+│   │   └── reader.routes.ts
+│   ├── services/           # 📧 Utility services (e.g., email sending, external integrations)
+│   │   └── emailService.ts
-│   └── router.tsx          # React Router configuration
+│   └── index.ts            # 🚀 Main application entry point and server setup
-├── .env                    # Environment variables
+├── .env                    # 🔑 Environment variables (sensitive data, configurations)
-├── .gitignore              # Files/directories to ignore in Git
+├── .gitignore              # 🚫 Files/directories to ignore in Git version control
-├── index.html              # Main HTML file
-├── package.json            # Project dependencies and scripts
+├── package.json            # 📦 Project dependencies and npm scripts
-├── tailwind.config.js      # Tailwind CSS configuration
-├── tsconfig.json           # TypeScript configuration
+├── tsconfig.json           # 📝 TypeScript compiler configuration
-├── postcss.config.js       # PostCSS configuration
-└── README.md               # This file
+└── README.md               # 📄 This documentation file

-🌐 Authentication Flow
-The frontend handles authentication using React Context API for global state management.

-Upon successful login, an access token is received and stored.

-All authenticated API requests include this access token in the Authorization header.
+🔐 Authentication & Authorization
+The backend implements a robust authentication and authorization system using JWTs:

+Access Tokens: Short-lived tokens sent in the Authorization header (Bearer <token>) for securing API requests.

-A refresh token mechanism is implemented to automatically obtain new access tokens when the current one expires, ensuring a seamless user experience.
+Refresh Tokens: Long-lived tokens stored in secure, HTTP-only cookies.
+These are used to obtain new access tokens when the current one expires, ensuring a seamless user experience without frequent re-logins.

-Protected routes are guarded by the AdminRoutes component, redirecting unauthenticated users to the login page.
-Public authentication pages (login, signup, forgot/reset password) are accessible without authentication.
+Role-Based Access Control (RBAC): Ensures that only users with the librarian role can access protected routes and perform specific management operations.

+📝 Audit Logging
+A dedicated AuditLog collection is used to record all significant system actions.
+This includes events such as:

+User logins and logouts

+Creation, updates, and deletions of books, readers, and lending records

+Password reset requests and successes

+This provides a clear, immutable history of operations for accountability and debugging.